lucpod/ticketless/lessons/05-api-with-dynamodb/README.md

 When deploying with SAM, by default, every Lambda gets attached a new role that uses the policy [AWSLambdaBasicExecutionRole](http://docs.aws.amazon.com/lambda/latest/dg/intro-permission-model.html#lambda-intro-execution-role).

 `AWSLambdaBasicExecutionRole` guarantees to the Lambda only the minimum set of privileges needed to write logs to Cloudwatch.
-If you try to access any other resource, you Lambda execution will simply fail with a permission error.
+If you try to access any other resource, your Lambda execution will simply fail with a permission error.

 So, what if we want to guarantee our Lambda a specific privilege, for example reading from a DynamoDB table or writing to an S3 bucket?